CNC Mill Flood Coolant

 CNCZone Haas VMC Notes: "Aluminum tends to float on the coolant."
 Hmmm, that bears some thinking about!

 I go through a lot of way oil with my one shot oiler.
+With an automatic oiler, you'll use even more.
 It makes the mill work a lot better and allows me to keep gibs very tight for accuracy.
-I'm sure I will have tramp oil issues in my coolant sump as a result.
+But where does that oil go?

 Love this cheap long entension nozzle setup from Harbor Fright.
 Will have to see how well it works with coolant, but seems like a handy way to wash down the chips.
 OTOH, a garden spray nozzle may work just as well with coolant, so might save the long nozzle for air.